-Ask any indoor cannabis grower how important their lighting formula is to the success of their harvest, and they're likely to say it can make or break a growing season.
+Ask any indoor cannabis grower how important their light recipes to the success of their harvest, and they’re likely to say it can make or break a growing season.
 Growers also attest that a one size fits all approach to indoor cannabis grow lighting results in wasted energy and money.

 When it comes down to it, every cannabis cultivar has individual needs and responds to the light they receive.
-Sativas, for instance, are generally thought to be more "light hungry" than indica cultivars.
-This creates an opportunity for the most dedicated grower to fine-tune their lighting recipe to the strains they are growing and let the test-zone adjustments begin.
-Finding master recipes begins with making minor adjustments and documenting every step.
+Sativas, for instance, are generally thought to be more “light hungry” than indica cultivars.
+This creates an opportunity for the most dedicated grower to fine-tune their light recipes to the strains they are growing and let the test-zone adjustments begin.
+Finding master light recipes begins with making minor adjustments and documenting every step.

 Grow spectra is an evolving science.
 Different colors within the spectrum serve different purposes within a developing and growing cannabis plant, and knowing and choosing which ones to use and when opens the door to higher dry flower yields and increased cannabinoid and terpene percentages.

 ● Timing or photoperiod: the frequency and length of time the lights are on.
 This differs for each stage of development, as the sun changes position and intensity in the sky.